(Validated UGC via AP video)

 The organizations didn't lay blame on any particular party, the Guardiannotes, "but the Syrian and Russian air forces have carried out almost all the aerial strikes on the opposition-controlled east of the city."

-Speaking at a press conference Wednesday, UN special envoy for Syria Staffan de Mistura described the "worrisome deterioration of the cessation of hostilities" as the country's five-year civil war continues, and referenced the Aleppo hospital strike.
+Speaking at a press conference Wednesday, UN special envoy for Syria Staffan de Mistura described the "worrisome deterioration of the cessation of hostilities" as the country's five-year civil war continues and referenced the Aleppo hospital strike.
 He added, "In the last 48 hours, we have had an average of one Syrian killed every 25 minutes.
 One Syrian wounded every 13 minutes."

-He said that for those inside of Syria, "The perception is that [the cessation of hostilities] could collapse at any time," adding that Russia and the U.S. are key, as they were in February, to making the truce "urgently revitalized."
+He said that for those inside of Syria, "The perception is that [the cessation of hostilities] could collapse at any time," adding that Russia and the U.S. are key, as they were in February, to make the truce "urgently revitalized."

 Physicians for Human Rights (PHR) similarly described the nearly two-month truce as having "nearly disintegrated" while peace talks in Geneva have stalled.
 As Reutersexplains,